phpdev-uk/configuration-management-ansible/README.md

 # Configuration Management with Ansible

-Workshop notes for an upcoming training course on Configuration Management with Ansible.
+Workshop notes for two upcoming training courses on Configuration Management with Ansible (Beginner and Intermediate).